a11yproject/a11yproject.com/_posts/2019-02-15-creating-valid-and-accessible-links.md

 ## Start with valid HTML

-In order for the `<a>` element to be valid HTML it must have:
+To be a valid link it must have:

 - **an `href` attribute** - the location of the anchor, page or resource
-- **link content** - text describing where the link is going, this could be plain text or the <a href="https://a11yproject.com/posts/alt-text/
-">`alt`</a> attribute of an image
+- **link content** - text describing where the link is going, this could be plain text or the [alt attribute](/posts/alt-text) of an image
 - **opening and closing tags**

 ## Write helpful link text

 Common unhelpful link texts are 'click here', 'read more' and 'link'.
-These are problematic because when a person using a screen-reader is navigating using links alone these will be read out of context.
+These are problematic because when a person using a screen reader is navigating using links alone these will be read out of context.
 Where would you expect any of those three links to go if you heard them?
 It's impossible to know.

 Think about restructuring your sentence to remove 'click here' or 'link' and then surround the meaningful part with the link: